wordrobe/cli/doc/THEME.md

 * *style.css*: the theme's definition file

 ## Assets
-The *assets* folder is for all distributed frontend files, such as images and other media, processed css, compiled javascript, etc.
+The *assets* folder is for all distributed front-end files, such as images and other media, processed css, compiled javascript, etc.
 When a new theme is created, its structure looks like follows:
 ```
   assets/